findy-network/findy-network.github.io/content/en/blog/cdk-pipeline/index.md

 ---
-date: 2023-04-27
+date: 2023-05-08
 title: "Deploying with CDK Pipeline"
 linkTitle: "Deploying with CDK Pipeline"
 description: "CDK Pipeline offers a streamlined process for building, testing, and deploying a new version of CDK applications.
-It tries to simplify the developer's life by hiding the dirty details of multiple services needed to build working pipelines in AWS."
+It tries to simplify the developer's life by hiding the dirty details of multiple services needed to build a working pipeline in AWS."
 author: Laura Vuorenoja
 resources:
 - src: "**.{png,jpg}"